StockSharp/doc/en/topics/Designer_Creating_strategy_from_source_code.md

 }
 ```

 The [Strategy](xref:StockSharp.Algo.Strategies.Strategy) class has methods that you can override.
-In the example, the [OnReseted](xref:StockSharp.Algo.Strategies.Strategy.OnReseted) method is overridden in order to \- when the trading algorithm is reinitialized, moving averages and graphical elements are also reinitialized:
+In the example, the [Strategy.OnReseted](xref:StockSharp.Algo.Strategies.Strategy.OnReseted) method is overridden in order to \- when the trading algorithm is reinitialized, moving averages and graphical elements are also reinitialized:

 ```cs
 protected override void OnReseted()